by Luke Edwards

-Whether you opt for a bracing coastal walk, or a more sheltered wooded path with blankets of snowdrops and bluebells to admire, there are numerous child friendly walks in North Wales to choose from.
-I am going to share my three favourite walks on Anglesey, the Llŷn Peninsula and Snowdonia.
-Whether you enjoy a fascinating Welsh folk tale, soaking up the stunning views, or the exhilaration of climbing a mini mountain, I hope there is something for everyone here.
+Whether you opt for a bracing coastal walk, or a more sheltered wooded path with blankets of snowdrops and bluebells to admire, we have gathered our favourite walks on Anglesey, the Llyn Peninsula and Snowdonia.

 Once you arrive back in Beddgelert you can visit Glaslyn ices and Glandwr cafe where you will find 24 different flavours of ice cream.
 Or for those chillier days, a cup of something warm and a piece of cake!